 For those of you short on time but brimming to the rim in fitness motivation, HIIT (high-intensity interval training) is your new best friend!
-Whether you’re new to HIIT or finding your way back to exercise after some time off, Coach Alice’s HIIT workout for beginners will get you fighting fit in just under 20 minutes.
+Whether you’re new to HIIT or finding your way back to exercise after some time off, our HIIT workout for beginners will get you fighting fit in just under 20 minutes.

 This four-pronged workout may be simple, but it’s by no means easy.
 Follow Alice as she leads a HIIT workout for beginners, guiding you through three classic bodyweight exercises that target all your major muscle groups and keep your heart rate up.
 Continue to burn calories hours after the workout is over and, best of all, do it from the convenience of your own four walls.

 And as a strong core is pivotal to good exercise form, we’ve thrown in an extra plank sequence to end your workout on a high.
 So, without further ado, let’s get started!

 It’s all well and good to follow a workout as is, but it’s even better to know the exact benefits each exercise you perform delivers.
 So let’s drop a little knowledge about each exercise in this HIIT workout for beginners.